projectshift/shift-boiler/docs/sign_python.md

-# MacOS: Sign python interpreter
+# MacOS: sign python interpreter

 If you are on a MacOS and run your dev server from under a virtual environment, you might see this a lot: